postsharp/Metalama.Samples/examples/change-tracking/change-tracking-2/README.md

 [!metalama-file TrackChangesAttribute.cs from="BuildAspect:Start" to="BuildAspect:End"]

 As in the previous step, the `BuildAspect` method calls <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> with the `Ignore` <xref:Metalama.Framework.Aspects.OverrideStrategy>.
 This time, we inspect the outcome of <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*>.
-If the outcome is `Ignored`, it means that type, or any base type, already implements the `IChangeTracking` interface.
+If the outcome is `Ignored`, it means that the type, or any base type, already implements the `IChangeTracking` interface.
 In this case, we check that the type contains a parameterless method named `OnChange` and we verify its accessibility.

 > [!div class="see-also"]
 > <xref:diagnostics>